Skip to main content

 Managed Config Module (KCM)

-Do not forget, that to make changes you need setters and properties in Config class, that are generated using Mutators=true and GenerateProperties=true options.
+Do not forget that to make changes you need setters and properties in Config class, which are generated using MUTATORS and GENERATE_PROPERTIES.

 // mykcm.h